-To further clarify this new thermostatistical scenario it is helpful to analyze the behavior of the angles θ_i 's.
-In Fig. 6 we present the angle distributions obtained in exactly the same conditions of the previously shown momenta distributions (see Fig. 2).
+To further clarify this new thermostatistical scenario it is helpful to analyse the behaviour of the angles θ_i 's.
+In figure 6 we present the angle distributions obtained in exactly the same conditions of the previously shown momenta distributions (see figure 2).
 The numerical solution of the equations of motion of system (4) provides an unbound domain for the canonical variables θ_i 's, namely $\theta_i(t) \in (-\infty, +\infty)$.
 Notice though that the dynamics itself depends solely on the values of the phase modulo 2π since angles θ_i 's appear as arguments of sine and cosine functions.
-An unbound representation for the angles is quite convenient since it directly reflects the continuous rotations of the rotors (see also Ref.
-[44]).
+An unbound representation for the angles is quite convenient since it directly reflects the continuous rotations of the rotors (see also [44]).

 4.5.
-Time versus ensemble averages
+Time versus Ensemble Averages

 Let us focus on here a very interesting issue, namely the discrepancy between ensemble averages and time averages, which reveals the nonergodicity of the present system whenever the interactions are sufficiently long-ranged.
 This phenomenon occurs, interestingly enough, even after the kinetic temperature has reached its BG value.
-In Fig. 7, time and ensemble averages are compared for $\alpha = 0.9$ and $N = 200\,000$.
+In figure 7, time and ensemble averages are compared for $\alpha = 0.9$ and N = 200000.
 The initial conditions are the same used in the previous results, namely the system starts with magnetization M = 1, which is followed by a violent relaxation, bringing it to the QSS.
 Though N is considerably large, the QSS duration is relatively short since $\alpha = 0.9$.
 After this short QSS period, the system exhibits a crossover to the BG kinetic temperature.
-As indicated in the top of Fig. 7, photographies of the velocities of all the particles were taken at $t = 90\,000$, 240 000 and 360 000.
-In order to approach an ensemble average, this procedure was repeated for 50 realizations and the histograms of the velocities were calculated through simple (arithmetic) means (see Fig. 7(a, b, c)).
-For one of these realizations, a time average was calculated within the interval $t \in [90\,000, 360\,000]$ (see Fig. 7(d)).
+As indicated in the top of figure 7, photographies of the velocities of all the particles were taken at t = 90000, 240000 and 360000.
+In order to approach an ensemble average, this procedure was repeated for 50 realizations and the histograms of the velocities were calculated through